CcccYxx/CS35L-Website/README.md

 - The search bar icon was downloaded from [this link](https://commons.wikimedia.org/wiki/File:Vector_search_icon.png#/media/File:Vector_search_icon.svg)
 - The like button design was downloaded from the website: [flaticon](https://www.flaticon.com/free-icon/like_633759)
 - The delete button design was downloaded from the website: [svgrepo](https://www.svgrepo.com/svg/79440/delete-button)
+- The user login and registration design is derived from [this](https://faizanv.medium.com/authentication-for-your-react-and-express-application-w-json-web-tokens-923515826e0) and [this](https://www.digitalocean.com/community/tutorials/how-to-add-login-authentication-to-react-applications) tutorial